Pollution Abatement Equipment

-Pollution control and abatement equipment for manufacturing is exempt from sales and use tax, but is subject to a 1% privilege tax, capped at a maximum of $80 per article.
+Pollution abatement equipment for manufacturing is exempt from sales and use tax, but is subject to a 1% privilege tax, capped at a maximum of $80 per article.
 In addition, chemicals purchased by manufacturers to be used in air or stream pollution abatement equipment or processes are exempt from sales and use tax, but are subject to a 1% privilege tax, capped at a maximum of $80 per article.
 The privilege tax is repealed beginning on July 1, 2018.

 Pollution abatement equipment means any equipment, including parts and accessories, used to eliminate, prevent or reduce air and water pollutants emitted resulting from the manufacturing process.
 This category also includes equipment used for the purpose of treating, pretreating or modifying any potential solid, liquid or gaseous pollutants that might be harmful, detrimental or offensive to human, animal or plant life or to property.
 Neither buildings housing such control and abatement equipment, nor equipment used within a building’s interior primarily for health, comfort or safety purposes is eligible for this exemption.